 Next up, the Interagency Telecommuting Pilot Project was created in 1992.
 In this project, government agencies in Washington D.C attempted to turn the use of external telecenters into a mainstream activity.
 In an attempt to draw national attention to the importance of telework, AT&T celebrated the first ‘Employee Telecommuting Day’ in 1994.
 By 1996, the US government was backing and promoting the National Telecommuting Initiative (NTI.)
 Things began to snowball from here, with the invention of digital mobile phones, 2G, texting, and personal digital assistants (PDAs.)

-With the birth of broadband service for mobiles, 3G internet, and archaic versions of social media, communication in the early 2000s reached new heights.
+With the birth of broadband deals for mobile devices, the development of 3G internet, and even the rise of archaic versions of social media, communication in the early 2000s reached new heights.
 Hand-held devices and e-readers became more affordable and accessible, while applications like Slack, Hootsuite, and Skype were being leveraged to create and maintain remote teams.
 As large corporations like Apple, Yahoo, and IBM began inculcating remote work into everyday operations, the market scrambled to supply the rising demand in detached, independent workplaces.
 Wi-Fi was implemented across libraries, cafes, and hotel rooms.
 Co-working spaces, like WeWork, began to spring up across the country.

 Telecommuting clearly has several advantages, considering its growing popularity.
 Telecommuting has been proven to increase productivity through surveys of remote workers and management executives.
 Home offices or external work environments of an employee’s choosing tend to fit their needs better – in terms of comfort, noise levels, and access to resources.
 These factors help employees work for longer periods of time with higher levels of concentration.